naman-git1/MatrixPatternCrafter/README.md

 Enter the value of n: 7
 ```

-The corresponding concentric matrix will then be displayed.
+The corresponding concentric number matrix will then be displayed.

 ## 💡 How It Works

 The program first creates an `n × n` matrix using NumPy.

-Each position in the matrix is checked to find its distance from the four edges:
+For every position in the matrix, it checks its distance from the four edges:

 * Top
 * Left
 * Bottom
 * Right

-The closest edge determines which layer the position belongs to.
+The closest edge determines which layer that position belongs to.

 For example, in a `7 × 7` matrix: